GoogleCloudPlatform/functions-framework-java/README.md

-# Functions Framework API for Java 8
+# Functions Framework API for Java

+**This is a placeholder for the Functions Framework for Java.
+Stay tuned for updates.**

-Definitions of types used in function signatures in Functions Framework for Java 8.
+For now, it only includes definitions of types used in Java function signatures.

-* `com.google.cloud.functions.Context` - optional second argument of a background function.
+*   `com.google.cloud.functions.Context` - optional second argument of a
+    background function.